Copyright law of the United States: Monetary damages

 Damages in copyright cases can be very high.
 In Lowry's Reports, Inc. v.
-Legg Mason Inc., a 2003 lawsuit between a publisher of stock analysis newsletters against a company that buys one copy of the newsletters and makes multiple copies for use in-house, the jury awarded damages – actual damages for some newsletters and statutory damages for other newsletters – totaling $20 million.
+Legg Mason Inc., a 2003 lawsuit by a publisher of stock analysis newsletters against a company that bought one copy of the newsletters and made multiple copies for use in-house, the jury awarded damages—actual damages for some newsletters and statutory damages for other newsletters—totaling $20 million.

 Attorney's fees

-Cost and attorney fees: Copyright Act § 505 permits courts, in their discretion, to award costs against either party and to award reasonable attorney fees to the prevailing party.
+Copyright Act § 505 permits courts, in their discretion, to award costs against either party and to award reasonable attorney fees to the prevailing party.
 The court may (but is not required to) award to the "prevailing party" reasonable attorney's fees.
 This applies to both a winning plaintiff (copyright owner) and a winning defendant (accused infringer).
 However, attorney's fees award is not available against the government.
 Like statutory damages, attorney's fees are not available if the work infringed is not registered at the time of infringement.